 We will continue to update this factsheet as more information becomes available.
 In the meantime, if you have any questions that are not addressed below, please do not hesitate to contact us at email@example.com.

 What is GDPR?

-- On May 25, 2018 the General Data Protection Regulation will come into effect with the aim of strengthening individuals’ data protection rights and providing coherent legislation across the European Union’s member states.
+- On May 25, 2018 the General Data Protection Regulation went into effect with the aim of strengthening individuals’ data protection rights and providing coherent legislation across the European Union’s member states.